-I know that I sound like a mad infatuated woman, but would a obsessive women let go so easily?
+I know that I sound like a mad infatuated woman, but would an obsessive woman let go so easily?
 It also doesn’t take away the fact that I miss him.
 I miss him like my other half.
 And this I say without even have been remotely close to him to generate these feelings of lack.
-I don’t even know this person, and still I feel like I’m missing out on so much when I can’t be near.
+I don’t even know this person, and still, I feel like I’m missing out on so much by not being near him.

 I suspect it’s majorly the feelings of loss that keeps him in my thoughts.
 I keep wondering if we’ll ever meet again.
-Did he feel what I felt, and if so, why didn’t he propose being friends considering our joint interests and mutual friends?
-Or did he feel the same, which was too much to deal and scared him?
+Did he feel what I felt, and if so, why didn’t he propose being friends?
+Considering our joint interests and mutual friends.
+Or did he feel the same, which was too much to deal at the time and scared him?
 Whatever answer he’ll give me, I will understand, more than anyone would ever know.
 I feel like I deserve to know if I’m crazy or if it all was real.
 But I guess I’ll never know the end to this story.

 I think this encounter thought me much about love and how to deal with it.